Olympics-Athletics-Sweden's Duplantis soars to pole vault gold | Sports-Games

 Olympics-Athletics-Sweden's Duplantis soars to pole vault gold

-Duplantis tried twice more but it was not to be.
-American Chris Nilsen cleared the bar at 5.97 with his first attempt at the height but could not match Duplantis's 6.02 effort and picked up the silver medal.
+He became the first world record holder to win Olympic gold in the men's pole vault since Sergey Bubka in 1988 in Seoul.
+American Chris Nilsen cleared the bar at 5.97 with his first attempt at the height to challenge for the gold but could not match Duplantis's 6.02 effort and picked up the silver medal.

 World record holder Mondo Duplantis of Sweden won the Olympic men's pole vault gold medal on Tuesday, soaring over 6.02 metres on his first attempt at that height.
 The 21-year-old Duplantis, who finished with a silver medal behind world champion Sam Kendricks of the United States in 2019, remained the only man to fly over six metres this year.

+"Ever since I was a little kid I have loved this sport so much and I have always believed that it would take me to some great places, and the fact that I'm actually here, I'm at the Olympics and being able to win it is fantastic."
+Influenced by his father Greg, who was a former U.S. pole vaulter, Duplantis first grabbed the limelight when he twice bettered the world record of 6.16m with clearances of 6.17m and 6.18m in February last year on the World Indoor Tour.

+It earned him the accolade of the male World Athlete of the Year in 2020.
+HUMID NIGHT

 Having sealed his gold medal on a warm and humid night in Tokyo, Duplantis decided to go for another world record attempt at 6.19m, forcing the few hundred spectators at the Olympic Stadium to stay in their seats.
-On his first attempt he went over but his chest caught the bar on the way down.
-Duplantis tried twice more but it was not to be.
+Cheered on by his fellow competitors from the final and those present in the stands, Duplantis went over on his first attempt but his chest caught the bar on the way down.
+He tried twice more but it was not to be.

+"The world record would have been nice, and I felt like I was close, but it is what it is.
+I'm not going to sit here and complain," he said.
+He became the first world record holder to win Olympic gold in the men's pole vault since Sergey Bubka in 1988 in Seoul.

-American Chris Nilsen cleared the bar at 5.97 with his first attempt at the height but could not match Duplantis's 6.02 effort and picked up the silver medal.
+American Chris Nilsen cleared the bar at 5.97 with his first attempt at the height to challenge for the gold but could not match Duplantis's 6.02 effort and picked up the silver medal.
 Brazil's Thiago Braz, who won the title at his home Olympics in Rio de Janeiro five years ago, took bronze with his effort of 5.87.

+It was a difficult night for Frenchman Renaud Lavillenie, the 2012 Olympic gold medallist and silver winner in Rio.
+Lavillenie sprained his ankle two weeks ago and had a hard time in the qualifying, failing in his first two attempts to clear 5.50m before regrouping to go through.

+It did not get any better for him in the final, though, as he visibly struggled with the injury and could complete only one of his attempts at 5.70 to finish in eighth place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)